a

 Examples:

-Let’s say you’re purchasing a property outside Toronto, like Thunder Bay or Ottawa.
+Let’s say you’re purchasing a property outside Toronto, such as Thunder Bay or Ottawa.
 If the cost of a home there is $800,000 the blended rate for land transfer tax will be 1.56%.
 This percentage amounts to $12,475 of provincial LTT.
 Subtracting Ontario’s Provincial Land Transfer Tax Refund, you will end up paying only $8,475.

 To compare, if you were buying a house at this price in Toronto you would need to consider municipal LTT as well.
 In total, your provincial and municipal land taxes amount to $24,950.
 Combining both refunds ($4,000 for provincial and $4,475 for municipal) will leave you owing $16,475.